manleyevangelista/xiaomi_qcom_batteryprotectionenabler/README.md

 ```

-If unplugged or, not charging, or charging but the battery is below 80%, this is the value to be expected.
+If unplugged, not charging, or charging but the battery is below 80%, this is the value to be expected.
 ```
 0
 ```